emh68/wdd230/README.md

 ## **Course Disclaimer**

-> *This repository contains starter code provided by BYU-Idaho for **WDD 230: Web Development Frountend I**.
-This material is for educational purposes only.
+> *Please note this material is for educational purposes only.
 Redistribution or reuse is prohibited without permission.*